 We've been taught our entire lives that bees are the key to all life, and we should work to protect them at all costs.
-(Even those of us who are traumatized by My Girl have found a way to work past it.)
-Somehow, every part of the bee's life can be considered the OG multiuse product—we get honey, honeycomb, bees, and their entire aesthetic (everyone looks good in yellow and black).
+(Even those of us who are traumatized by My Girl have found a way to work past it).
+Somehow, every part of the bee's life can be considered the OG multi-use product—we get honey, honeycomb, bees, and their entire aesthetic (everyone looks good in yellow and black).
 We've found plenty of uses for bees and what they produce, and beeswax is no exception.

 Beeswax for Hair

-- Type of ingredient: Moisturizing, barrier-creating
+- Type of ingredient: Moisturizing, barrier-creating, and antibacterial properties.

 - How often can you use it: No more than two times a week so as to avoid buildup.